Delaunay/lython/README.md

 * Language (sometimes) require ':' and '\n'
-    I basicly tried to make it look like python so just write super basic python with a ';' at the end of the declaration.
+    I basicly tried to make it look like python so just write super basic python

 Design